 So now, at the end of this course, can we -- like Jacob the Tailor -- return to Krakow and go back to our own house and discover there, under the stone, an immense treasure?
 What insights into Christianity have your received by journeying into Islam?

 1 Post-Modernism Today, when we think of "Islamic Countries," we usually are thinking of "Third World" countries which have not yet entered into the "post-modern" world.
 Kenan Osborne has pointed out that when we compare the relationship between government and religion in Muslim countries and Christian countries we are comparing apples and oranges.
 In order for the comparison to be accurate we should think of Church state relations in Christian countries in pre-modern times, for example in medieval Europe -- where we believed that the Bible was inspired word for word, Adam and Eve we real people, salvation was impossible for non-Catholics.
+(I have found this to be a very useful and helpful insight.)
 Is the current "disconnect" between culture and religion in America a positive or a negative development.
 What will Islam look like in a post-modern world?
 (We already have indications of this development in Islamic communities in the United States.)